The European Union Design system

-A product can be defined as any any industrial or handmade item,, including inter alia parts intended to be assembled into a complex product, packaging, get-up, graphic symbols and typographic typefaces, but excluding computer programs.
+Product means any industrial or handicraft item, including inter alia parts intended to be assembled into a complex product, packaging, get-up, graphic symbols and typographic typefaces, but excluding computer programs.

-Said design can be protected by an unregistered or registered Community design (RCD) to the extent that it is new and has individual characteristics.
+Said design can be protected by an unregistered or registered Community design to the extent that it is new and has an individual character.

 What is the registered Community design?

 A registered Community design is a unitary industrial design right that covers the European Union.
-In particular, the rights to exclude a third party from commercial exploitation of a product of the same appearance.
+In particular, the rights to exclude a third party from commercial exploitation of product of same appearance.

 A Community design shall have a unitary character.
 It shall have equal effect throughout the EU.

 A design of a product often plays a key role in market success.

 Design protection confers on the design holder an exclusive right to use a design-making, offering, putting on the market, importing, exporting or using the product in which the design is incorporated or to which it is applied and to prevent third parties from using it commercially without its prior consent.

 Enforcement of registered industrial design is easy compared to the unregistered one.